marija-stanojevic/perplexity_for_proteins/README.md

 Code and abstract created while working on ML for proteins generation.
-Code measures perplexity for proteins generation.
+Code measures perplexity for proteins generation (October 2020).